 Additional targeted engagement was conducted with key property owners that are higher traffic generators and/or could anticipate property impacts as a result of potential alternatives developed during the study process.
-Specifically, the Abbott Library was contacted as the Library Street right of way is owned by Abbott Library.
-In addition, Artistree was contacted to understand any anticipated modifications in programming or driveway configurations that may affect the traffic and circulation in South Pomfret Village.
+Specifically, the Abbott Memorial Library was contacted as the Library Street right of way passes through the Abbott Library parcel.
+In addition, Artistree was contacted to understand any anticipated modifications in programming or driveway configurations that may affect the traffic and circulation in Village of South Pomfret.